THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 Forty-five minutes before tip-off at Currier Gymnasium, I’d slid in beside him on the Pioneers’ bench.
 His players were warming up.
 Can’t remember if L&C was playing Redlands, or not, in the eight-team tournament that night.

-Gaillard was in the midst of a 22-year coaching career at the Portland campus.
+Gaillard was in the midst of a 22-year coaching career at that Portland-based campus.

 Bob Gaillard

 Lewis & Clark College basketball coach Bob Gaillard brought his team to win the Lee Fulmer Memorial Classic on three different occasions.
-The onetime Univ.
-San Francisco coach lived through turbulent times before landing in Portland (photo by Lewis & Clark College).
+The onetime University of San Francisco coach lived through turbulent times before landing in Portland (photo by Lewis & Clark College).

 USF?
 Maybe there was something the media missed.
 New developments?
 A different side we hadn’t thought about?